rhnvrm/stock-market-circulars/hugo-site/content/circulars/bse/2025/bse-2025-10-10-35564653a2028c1a-download-of-penalty-report-for-modification-of-client-codes-of-non-institutional.md

 source: bse
 stocks: []
 tags:
-- penalty-report
+- all-segments
 - client-code-modification
 - compliance
 - non-institutional-trades
-- all-segments
+- penalty
-- trading-members
+- trading-member
 title: Download of Penalty Report for modification of Client Codes of non-institutional trades (All Segments)
 ---